PoliticalGraveyard.com

 Relatives: Married 1921 to Summa Grenova.

 James Bernard Poindexter, Sr. (1902-1975) — also known as J. Bernard Poindexter — of Huntington, Cabell County, W.Va.
 Born in Guyandotte, Cabell County, W.Va., January 26, 1902.
-Son of James Chalmers Poindexter and Maria (Tauber) Poindexter.
 Democrat.
 Dentist; member of West Virginia state house of delegates from Cabell County, 1955-56, 1959-66; defeated, 1966.
 Episcopalian.
 Member, Freemasons; Shriners; Elks; Rotary; Psi Omega; American Dental Association.
-Died in 1975 (age about 73 years).
+Died in February, 1975 (age 73 years, 0 days).
 Burial location unknown.

 Charles Murray Turpin (1878-1946) — also known as C. Murray Turpin — of Kingston, Luzerne County, Pa.
 Born in Kingston, Luzerne County, Pa., March 4, 1878.
 Republican.
-Served in the U.S. Army during the Spanish-American War; steamboat captain; dentist; burgess of Kingston, Pennsylvania; Luzerne County Prothonotary; U.S. Representative from Pennsylvania 12th District, 1929-37.
+Served in the U.S. Army during the Spanish-American War; steamboat captain; dentist; burgess of Kingston, Pennsylvania, 1923; Luzerne County Prothonotary; U.S. Representative from Pennsylvania 12th District, 1929-37.
 Member, United Spanish War Veterans; Psi Omega; Odd Fellows; Elks; Eagles; Moose; Patriotic Order Sons of America; Junior Order.
 Died in 1946 (age about 68 years).
 Interment at Forty Fort Cemetery, Forty Fort, Pa.

 Relatives: Married 1907 to Anna V. Manley.